danielsavinoff/sort-algorithms/README.md

 Visit the [demo](https://danielsavinoff.github.io/sort-algorithms/)

 ### Info
-Inspired by the visuals in the book I had been reading, I wanted to bring interactivity to it.
-Mainly, this was the project to improve my knowledge in some areas but if you found it useful let me know.
+Inspired by the visuals in the book I had been reading, I wanted to bring interactivity.

 ### License
-This repository is licensed under the MIT License, allowing users to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
+This repository is licensed under the MIT License, allowing users to use, copy, modify, merge, publish, distribute, sublicense, and sell copies of the software.